 Balance in DRR Account

 The amount collected in DRR may exceed the redemption amount due to holders.
-And this excess amount is the surplus for the company.
+Moreover, this excess amount is the surplus for the company.

 Debenture Redemption Reserve (DRR)

 It appears on the liabilities side under the Reserves and Surplus part of the Balance Sheet.